steevebisson/accessbot/docs/slack/CONFIGURE_ACCESS_FORM_BOT.md

 ---
 # AccessForm

-AccessForm is the free way to request access to a resource using a form within Slack.
+AccessForm is the free way to request access to a resource using a form within Slack, but it requires a more complex infrastructure.
+We strongly recommend you to use the [Workflow Builder method](./CONFIGURE_WORKFLOW_BUILDER_ACCESSBOT_FORM.md).

 ## Create AccessForm